 It therefore naturally follows that you’re going to want to spend as little money as possible.
 Doing so involves a lot of strategic thinking and a willingness to shop around, but if you put these plans into action, then you could substantially lower the costs of any home change you want to make.

 There are areas that you can spend less on in the course of any home renovation.
 Tools, for example – if they weigh the same, there’s little difference between a £5 hammer and a £25 hammer.
 Always keep the receipts of anything that you buy, so you can return it if a cheaper option isn’t fit for purpose.
+Make your money go further by using coupons or vouchers to buy materials and equipment, Raise is a great place to source these.

 Spending wise also involves knowing where you should spend money.
 Sometimes, a lower cost at the till can actually be a false economy.
 A great example of this is paint.
 The cheaper the paint you buy is, the harder it’s going to be to use it.
 You might end up spending more money trying to make it look good – on lining paper for example – than would have cost to just buy a good quality paint in the first instance.